David Ogilvy, 9th Earl of Airlie: Slave ownership

+As a result of his first marriage, Airlie came into possession of the "Ferry Pen" slave plantation in the British colony of Jamaica, which had 59 slaves.
+He was awarded compensation from the British government under the terms of the Slave Compensation Act 1837 (1 & 2 Vict. c.
+3), receiving a £1,362 payment.

 Death

-He died aged 63 at Regent Street, London, England.
+He died at Regent Street, London, England, aged 63.
 In May 1851 his will was probated.

 Marriages and family

 On 7 October 1812 he married, firstly, Clementina Drummond, daughter of Gavin Drummond and Clementina Graham.